 Craine, W. C. [William C.](born: 1867 - died: 1919)

 William C. Craine, born in Harrodsburg, KY, is listed in the 1900 U.S. Federal Census as an actor.
-At the time, Craine was living in Chicago on Evanston Avenue in a boarding house along with other actors and entertainers.
-Craine, who was also a singer, a tenor, had sung with and managed the Shattuck and Mendelsohn Quartettes [source: "Principal comedians and vocalists engineering fun and song with the Big Minstrel Festival," The Freeman, 12/30/1899, p.
+At that time Craine was living in Chicago, IL on Evanston Avenue in a boarding house along with other actors and entertainers.
+Also a tenor singer, he had sung with and managed the Shattuck and Mendelsohn Quartettes [source: "Principal comedians and vocalists engineering fun and song with the Big Minstrel Festival," The Freeman, 12/30/1899, p.
 9].

-He left the home at 90 West Cottage Street in Boston, MA, for the aged, to be run by the board of William C. Craine, Inc.: Rev. H. Jones, President; Mr. O'Bryant, Vice President; Mrs. Bertha Craine, Treasurer; Mr. A. H. Scales, Superintendent; and Rev. Mrs. S. E. Deveaux, Matron and Secretary.
+He left the home for the aged at 90 West Cottage Street in Boston, MA to be managed by the board of William C. Craine, Inc.: Rev. H. Jones, President; Mr. O'Bryant, Vice President; Mrs. Bertha Craine, Treasurer; Mr. A. H. Scales, Superintendent; and Rev. Mrs. S. E. Deveaux, Matron and Secretary.

-William C. Craine was the son of Phillip (born around 1827) and Susanna Jones Craine (c.
-1830-1879), according to information William C. Craine provided prior to his marriage.
-Looking at the 1870 U.S. Census, Susan Craine is listed without a husband, but with the children.
-At this time, no record has been found in the census listing Phillip Craine who was a Civil War veteran and had been the slave of John Bush in Mercer County, KY, when Phillip enlisted in the U.S. Army on August 29, 1864, at Camp Nelson, KY [source: "Records of Musters made by Capt.
+William Craine was the son of Phillip (born around 1827) and Susanna Jones Craine (c.
+1830-1879) according to information he provided prior to his marriage.
+In the 1870 U.S. Census, Susan Craine is listed without a husband but with the children.
+At this time, no record has been found in the census listing Phillip Craine, who was a Civil War veteran and had been enslaved by John Bush in Mercer County, KY when he enlisted in the U.S. Army on 8/29/1864 at Camp Nelson, KY [source: "Records of Musters made by Capt.
 U. C. Kenney," p.
-371, no. 1751, No. on roll - 18, in the U.S. Descriptive Lists of Colored Volunteer Army Soldiers, 1864].
+371, no. 1751, no. 18 on roll in the U.S. Descriptive Lists of Colored Volunteer Army Soldiers, 1864].

 Both Joseph and William Craine were grown and on their own at an early age.
-William C. Craine had started working as early as 1882, he was a laborer according to Caron's Directory of the City of Louisville for 1882, p.
-207. By 1884 he was a waiter at the Sandiford Hotel, then was a waiter at the St. Cloud Hotel, before leaving Louisville around 1889 [sources: Caron's Dirctory of the City of Louisville, 1884, p.
+William had started working as early as 1882 as a laborer, according to Caron's Directory of the City of Louisville for 1882, p.
+207. By 1884 he was a waiter at the Sandiford Hotel, then a waiter at the St. Cloud Hotel before leaving Louisville around 1889 [sources: Caron's Dirctory of the City of Louisville, 1884, p.
 209 through 1889, p.
-260 - the last name is many times spelled Crane or Crain].
+260; the last name is often spelled Crane or Crain].